 Every year FileMaker developers converge on a specified city to learn how to make the most of the FileMaker Pro product.
-And although the format of the conference doesn't change too much year after year in terms of training, presentations, breakout sessions, etc., the content does change because of the various new features available with the latest software release.
+And although the format of the FileMaker Developer Conference doesn't change too much year after year in terms of training, presentations, breakout sessions, etc., the content does change because of the various new features available with the latest software release.
 And FileMaker 16 does have a lot of new features to boast about, including its impact on FileMaker Server.
 I attended a session that focused on some of the under-the-hood components of FileMaker Server.

 It's one thing to read about enhanced software functionality, but it is something altogether different to see and conceptualize it first-hand.
 And one thing that particularly stood out for me was how FileMaker Pro retrieves data from the server.
 I've been working with the FileMaker Platform for more than 20 years and I understand the general concept of how data is transferred, stored and retrieved on a server, but this session really helped me to appreciate the process and think of how we maximize the performance of the systems we manage at The Support Group.

 One Size Does Not Fit All

 How you organize your data within your database is a very important factor to database development and management, but it also impacts performance.
 Performance isn't always top-of-mind when we sit down to layout our database because at that point we're more concerned about what data to capture than how fast the server will be able to retrieve it.